bcgov/nr-broker/docs/dev_intention_usage.md

 **Call  2.** POST /v1/provision/approle/secret-id

 There is no body to send.
-Two headers must be sent:
+Two headers can be sent:

-* x-vault-role-id (provided to your team)
+* x-vault-role-id (Optional: A Broker Account can be set to require it.)
-* x-broker-token (the token [.actions.provision.token] received for the action in the response to the intention open)
+* x-broker-token (Required: The token [.actions.provision.token] received for the action in the response to the intention open.
+This is NOT your Broker JWT)

 ```json
 {